learogue/csRNAseq_project/README.md

 ## Installation and Requirements

-You have to download these directory and put your datas in a directory named Data.
+You have to download these directory and put your datas in a directory named **Data**.
 For format Smart_seq, named a dir **NumberOfDataset_Author_counts** and for 10X, **NumberOfDataset_Author_10X**.
 See the scheme below which explained the required organisation of the directory.
+[!IMPORTANT] If you don't respect named of Data folder, it will not working.

-These scripts use the packages scanpy.
-For installing scanpy, you can use this command line in your terminal (on vs code terminal)
+These scripts use multiple packages.
+For installing, you can use these command lines in your terminal (on vs code terminal for exemple)
-They also use packages tkfilebrowser and pywin32 (if you have Windows).
+They also use packages pywin32 (**only if you have Windows**).
+Use Python version >= 3.11

 ```
   pip install scanpy